kazawai/BDD_Project_BAB2/README.md

 * **MissingExpressionException** : Used for when there's a missing expression in the query (for example a missing argument)
 * **TableNameException** : Used when the table name isn't in the database
 * **AttributeException** : Mainly used when a given attribute isn't in a given table
+* **WrongDatabaseException** : Used when the given database doesn't respect all the criteria

 Some example of errors :